Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: Applications

 For fidelity parameters, it is natural to consider a meshing procedure that partitions the beam into smaller 3D mesh rectangles.
 The size of these mesh rectangles can be controlled by three fidelity parameters, which dictate the size of the mesh rectangles in each dimension.
 In other words, the three fidelity parameters $t_1,t_2,t_3 \in (0,1)$ determine the \textit{scale} of the finite elements.
 As a result of the pressure field, the cantilever beam will deflect downward, resulting in deflection at its tip.
 The response of interest is taken to be the amount of tip deflection.
 The goal is thus to train an emulator model which, using a carefully designed training set of simulation runs over different inputs $\mathbf{x}$ and fidelities $\mathbf{t}$, efficiently predicts the ``exact'' solution for tip deflection (i.e., at $\mathbf{t} = \mathbf{0}$) of a new beam with inputs $\mathbf{x}$.

 The experiment is carried out as follows.
 To generate training data, we first run the simulator (ABAQUS) on a $n=50$-point MaxPro design \citep{joseph2015maximum} over the combined space of input parameters $\mathbf{x}$ and fidelity parameters $\mathbf{t}$, which required about 4.5 hours of computation.
 For fidelity parameters, we set it to be $\mathbf{t}\in[1/31,1/3]^3$, which ensures we have an integer number of finite elements at the edge case in each dimension (for $\mathbf{t}$ values in between, we round up to the nearest integer).
 For validation, we further run the simulator on 30 new cantilever configurations (the testing set) where each takes about one hour, uniformly sampled over the input space, to test the performance of each model (in terms of MSE and coverage) in predicting the tip deflections.
 While the ``exact'' response with $\mathbf{t} = \mathbf{0}$ cannot be obtained numerically, this can be well-approximated by running the simulator at very fine mesh sizes; in our case, we used $\mathbf{t}=[0.025,0.025,0.005]$ for testing points, which provided a sufficiently fine mesh according to a mesh validation study.
 One simulation run at this high-fidelity setting requires around an hour of computation, meaning there is a considerable opportunity for a multi-fidelity emulator to greatly speed up design exploration.

-The same emulators as before (the standard GP, the two TWY models, and the two CONFIG models) are used for comparison here.
-Here, we set $l = l_r = 2$ for CONFIG and $l=2$ for the two TWY models; such a choice captures the fact that the governing deflection equation (between beam deflection and span) involves the derivative of the deflection \cite{tuo2014surrogate}.
+The same emulators as before (the standard GP, the two TWY models, and the two CONFIG models) are used for comparison.
+Here, we recommend the use of Kernel 1 for CONFIG, as the application involves the simulation of a single mechanism with multiple fidelity parameters (Scenario 1); Kernel 2 is however included for comparison.
+We further set $l = l_r = 2$ for CONFIG and $l=2$ for the two TWY models; such a choice captures the fact that the governing deflection equation (between beam deflection and span) involves the derivative of the deflection \cite{tuo2014surrogate}.
 In addition, we include a ``high-fidelity GP'' emulator model, which is trained on only data from the high-fidelity simulator with $\mathbf{t} = [0.025,0.025,0.005]$.
 For a fair comparison, this model is trained on high-fidelity points from a four-point MaxPro design, which requires comparable time to simulate as the earlier 50-point designs over the combined input-fidelity space.